Termos & Condicões

-If Goods are being ordered from outside EU Automation Inc.’s country of residence, import duties and taxes may be incurred once the Goods reach their destination.
-EU Automation Inc. will look to make all additional charges clear where possible on the quote.
+If Goods are being ordered from outside European Automation Ltd.’s country of residence, import duties and taxes may be incurred once the Goods reach their destination.
+European Automation Ltd. will look to make all additional charges clear where possible on the quote.
 If a Purchaser is buying internationally, they are advised to contact their local customs authorities for further details on costs and procedures.
 The Purchaser of the Goods will also be the importer of record and as such should ensure that the purchase is in full compliance with the laws of the country into which the Goods are being imported.
-Please be aware that Goods may be inspected on arrival at port for customs purposes and EU Automation Inc. gives no guarantee that the packaging of the Goods will be free of signs of tampering.
+Please be aware that Goods may be inspected on arrival at port for customs purposes and European Automation Ltd. gives no guarantee that the packaging of the Goods will be free of signs of tampering.

 Basis of Sale and Service